kylejones200/psis_4700_applied_ai/webslides/topic_AI-as-Building-Blocks.md

 ## Why This Matters

-AI solutions used to be built from scratch.
+AI solutions used to be built from scratch
-Now, we assemble them from ready-made parts.
+Now, we assemble them from ready-made parts
 Understanding these parts helps you design faster and think more strategically

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.